 - For Loss of Connectivity, the subscription request may include Maximum Detection Time.

 - For UE reachability, the subscription request may include Maximum Latency, Maximum Response Time and/or Suggested number of downlink packets.
+See NOTE 7 in Table 4.15.3.1-1.

+NOTE 1: It is expected that Maximum Latency, Maximum Response Time and/or Suggested number of downlink packets included in the subscription request is only used by AF that does not support Parameter Provisioning procedure specified in clause 4.15.6.